2018–19 S.L. Benfica season: February-March

+April-May

 In April, Benfica were eliminated from the Taça de Portugal following a 1–0 away defeat to Sporting.
 They responded by winning all four of their league fixtures: 4–1 away against Feirense, 4–2 at home against Vitória de Setúbal, 6–0 at home against Marítimo, and 4–1 away against Braga, extending their lead to two points.
 In Europe, Benfica defeated Eintracht Frankfurt 4–2 in the first leg of the Europa League quarter-finals, with João Félix scoring a hat-trick, but were eliminated after a 2–0 second-leg defeat in Frankfurt.

 In May, Benfica won all of the remaining league matches, defeating Portimonense and Rio Ave away, and Santa Clara at home, to secure its 37th league title and fifth in six seasons.
 In the second half of the league campaign, the team collected 49 points out of a possible 51, drawing only once.